He entered Yale College at age 13 and graduated with honors.

 Calvinist denominations split between:

-traditional "Old Lights" who emphasized structure and ritual;
+Traditional "Old Lights" who emphasized structure and ritual;

-revivalist "New Lights" who emphasized personal commitment.
+Revivalist "New Lights" who emphasized personal experience and commitment.

 The Great Awakening Revival was part of the Pietist movement in Lutheran Churches, it reshaped Presbyterian and Dutch Reformed Churches, and it strengthened evangelical Baptist and Methodist Anglican Churches.